Family Therapy For Substance Use Disorder Treatment

 Research shows that many people experiencing substance use disorder may feel loneliness.
 Family therapy can be a way to build support around a person with SUD and help family members see the disorder as a treatable medical condition.

-Encouraging long-term recovery in mental health
+Encouraging long-term recovery through mental health support

-Involvement of family in treatment of SUD may provide additional accountability and lead to long-term recovery.
+Involvement of family in the treatment of SUD may provide additional accountability and lead to long-term recovery.
 Integrating mental health support with family involvement can strengthen recovery and enhance overall well-being.
 Accountability may be a factor in preventing relapse for individuals with SUD.

 If you or a family member is experiencing SUD and thinking about starting family therapy, there are a few things that you can do to prepare for therapy sessions.
 It may be helpful to start by assessing each family member’s willingness to participate.
 This might be as simple as inviting them to participate.
 In some cases, you may need to explain how family therapy can benefit the whole family and not just the person living with SUD.
 If a family member is reluctant or refuses to participate, they may not be ready for family therapy yet, and it can be important to recognize this and allow them to participate when they are ready.